 you are deaf or hard of hearing and feel more comfortable typing with your therapist.
 Or if you are blind and face to face contact with a therapist is not important to you.

-To start an e mail session, you first send me an e mail listing specific information and making payment arrangements.
+To start an e tele-therapy session or an mail session, first send me an e mail listing specific information and making payment arrangements ().

 Frequently Asked Questions